Marking and Signing Crosswalks

 High-Visibility Crosswalks

-The minimum crosswalk width is six feet wide, but school-related crosswalks should be 10 to 15 feet wide or wider at crossings with high numbers of students.
+The minimum crosswalk width is six feet wide but should be wider at crossings with high numbers of pedestrians.
 School-related crosswalks should be checked annually before the start of the school year.
 If necessary, fresh paint should be applied and other improvements made to keep the crosswalks in good condition.

 In-Street Signs